-The Nassau County Legislature has directed the Nassau County Soil and Water Conservation District (District) to administer the Program on behalf of Nassau County.
+The Nine Key Element Watershed Plan for Nitrogen has a stated goal of providing financial incentives of \$20,000 for the installation of 2,000 nitrogen-reducing IA systems between January 1, 2023 and December 31, 2032.
+To achieve this goal, the Nassau County Legislature has directed the Nassau County Soil and Water Conservation District (District) to administer the Program on behalf of Nassau County.
 Soil and Water Conservation Districts are political subdivisions of New York State and are established to coordinate assistance from all available sources, public and private, local, state, and federal to develop locally driven solutions to natural resource concerns.
-Nassau County felt that the District was better suited and positioned to be able to handle the day-to-day operation of the program.
+Nassau County felt that the District was better suited and positioned to be able to handle the dayto-day operation of the program.
 This is a unique situation compared to Suffolk County as their Program is run out of the County Department of Health Services.
 This innovative approach has streamlined program development and implementation and serves as a model for other New York counties to use to administer a septic replacement program.
-The Program operates in accordance and under the authority in existing agreements between the County, State, and District and receives money from Nassau County to Administer the program.
-As a result the district was able to hire a wastewater management consultant and an additional conservation technician.
+The Program operates in accordance and under the authority in existing agreements between the County, State, and District and receives money from Nassau County to administer the program.
+As a result, the district was able to hire a wastewater management consultant and an additional conservation technician.
 Currently, the District has 4 full time employees, 1 part-time employee, an IT consultant, and a wastewater management consultant.
 The S.E.P.T.I.C. responsibilities are split among the staff and assistance is provided from various County Departments.

-The District is responsible for the overall day-to-day management and operation of the program including but not limited to: application intake, website and portal management, program design and development, outreach and promotion, contract and document tracking, and payment process review and preparation.
-The Department of Public Works takes the lead on County S.E.P.T.I.C.
-Requirements and all payments are processed through the County Comptroller's Office.
+The District is responsible for the overall day-to-day management and operation of the program including but not limited to application intake, website and portal management, program design and development, outreach and promotion, contract and document tracking, and payment process review and preparation.
+The District interacts with many County departments as part of administering the Program, for example the Department of Public Works takes the lead on County S.E.P.T.I.C. requirements, while Consumer Affairs ensures all participating contractors are properly licensed and insures, the County Comptroller's Office issues the grant payments.
+Administrative funding of approximately \$300,000 per year is currently provided to the District through ARPA and LINAP sources.
+It is important to note that administrative funding is not proportionally tied to the amount of grants issued as up-front funding was required to build the programmatic infrastructure needed to implement the program, as indicated in Figure 4.